Casa Alianza Nicaragua

 The second poorest country in the Western Hemisphere, Nicaragua is a country of outstanding natural beauty, but one where children and teenagers face grinding poverty, massive societal neglect and where they experience extraordinary obstacles to their development as happy and successful adults.

-Casa Alianza Nicaragua was founded in 1998 to meet the needs of homeless kids.
-Its primary residential centre, the Hilton Home, which cares for up to 94 children and teenagers per night who were living on the streets and facing tremendous risks, was constructed in the year 2000, after Casa Alianza won the Conrad H. Hilton Humanitarian Prize, for its work improving the lives of the most disadvantaged.
-Casa Alianza Nicaragua also operates a home for 25 teen moms and their babies that almost always operate at capacity.
+Casa Alianza Nicaragua was founded in 1998 to meet the needs of homeless children.
+Its primary residential centre, the Hilton Home, which cares for children and teenagers who were living on the streets and facing tremendous risks.
+The Hilton home was constructed in 2000, after Casa Alianza won the Conrad H. Hilton Humanitarian Prize, for its work improving the lives of the most disadvantaged.

-The Hilton Home, based in the centre of Managua, cares for up to 94 boys and girls per night, between the ages of 12 and 18.
-These include boys and girls who have been abandoned to live on the streets, have problems with substance abuse, and/or are victims of extreme poverty, human trafficking, violence, sexual abuse and exploitation.
+The Hilton Home, based in the centre of the capital, Managua, cares for up to 94 boys and girls per night, between the ages of 12 and 18.
+These include children who have been abandoned to live on the streets, have problems with substance abuse, and/or are victims of extreme poverty, human trafficking, violence, sexual abuse and exploitation.

-The Home for Teenage Mothers – cares for up to 14 teenage Moms and their babies, as well as teenage girls who are pregnant.
-The majority of residents are victims of commercial sexual exploitation, sexual abuse, human trafficking, domestic violence and many have substance abuse issues.
+The Home for Teenage Mothers – cares for up to 25 teenage mothers and their babies, as well as teenage girls who are pregnant.
+The majority of residents are survivors of commercial sexual exploitation, sexual abuse, human trafficking, domestic violence and many have substance abuse issues.

 Advocacy – Casa Alianza Nicaragua has a long and well-established program of advocacy, specific to the realities faced by children and teenagers in the country.